Technology Audit for Web Services

 First, auditors will unfold the project, look at its basic settings, and analyze its architecture.
 Sometimes mistakes are found within the architectural solution itself, and such errors significantly affect the entire project.
 It is undoubtedly a demanding task to change the architecture of a working web project, but it is possible.
 To help mitigate risks here, we quite often recommend splitting monolithic web applications into microservices, which significantly speeds up the application, reduces the number of errors, and allows new programmers to get up to speed much faster.

 In the second stage of a technology audit, code is checked and individual parts of the project are examined.
 The entirety of a project’s code is usually not studied, since there can be a lot of it, but the overall quality of the code can and should be assessed.
 It is also valuable in identifying recurring errors and highlighting best practices.
-During the technology audit for web services, the quality of the development is revealed.
+During the technology audit services, the quality of the development is revealed.

 It is of course possible to conduct an audit of individual specific problems and tasks.
 For instance, you could perform load testing to find weaknesses in application performance, or it could also be useful to identify security weaknesses.
 But be selective about what you choose to focus on, as overreaching will be long and expensive.
 Prioritize the objectives of your technology audit and focus on those, remembering that the most problematic aspects of any project will be obvious to those with the appropriate expertise.